 We have an extensive intellectual property portfolio.
-As of January 2, 2024, excluding GRAIL, we owned or had exclusive licenses to 1,243 issued U.S. patents and 1,101 pending U.S. patent applications and an additional 8,650 issued patents outside the U.S. and 5,947 pending patent applications outside the U.S. Our issued and pending patents cover various aspects of our arrays, assays, oligo synthesis, sequencing technology, instruments, digital microfluidics, software, bioinformatics, and chemical-detection technologies, and our issued patents have terms that expire between 2024 and 2048.
+As of December 29, 2024, excluding GRAIL which was spun-off on June 24, 2024, we owned or had exclusive licenses to 1,337 issued U.S. patents and 1,119 pending U.S. patent applications and 8,027 issued patents outside the U.S. and 5,668 pending patent applications outside the U.S. Our issued and pending patents cover various aspects of our arrays, assays, oligo synthesis, sequencing technology, instruments, digital microfluidics, software, bioinformatics, and chemical-detection technologies, and our issued patents have terms that expire between 2025 and 2049.
 We continue to file new patent applications to protect the full range of our technologies.
 We have filed or have been granted counterparts for many of these patents and applications in foreign countries.
+We protect our trade secrets, know-how, copyrights, and trademarks.
+Our success depends in part on obtaining patent protection for our products and processes, preserving trade secrets, patents, obtaining copyrights and trademarks, operating without infringing the proprietary rights of third parties, and acquiring licenses for technology or products.
+In addition, we invest in technological innovation, and we seek beneficial licensing opportunities to develop and maintain our competitive position.
+We are party to various exclusive and nonexclusive license agreements and other arrangements with third parties that grant us rights to use key aspects of our sequencing and array technologies, assay methods, chemical detection methods, reagent kits, and scanning equipment.
+We have additional nonexclusive license agreements with various third parties for other components of our products.
+In most cases, the agreements remain in effect over the term of the underlying patents, may be terminated at our request without further obligation, and require that we pay customary royalties.